PeterJohnson/allwpilib/design-docs/command-contexts.md

 To help with operations on `BooleanSupplier`s, a `Conditions` class provides static utility methods.

 Previously, these operations would be done by creating a `Trigger` and using the instance methods on that class.
 However, using a `Trigger` for conditions not meant to trigger commands is not proper usage, especially with the new requirement that `Trigger`s always have an associated `Context`.
+Defining a `Condition` functional interface with the appropriate utility methods was considered, but was decided against due to the confusion it would cause about when to use it instead of `Context`, `Trigger`, or `BooleanEvent`.

 ```java
 public class Conditions {